supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

      j.
 Warehouse.StockItems to **ProductItem**

-     **Note:** Double check the names.
+     **Note:** Double-check the names.
 A typo may cause errors during the lab.

 17. Select **Create** to create the Shortcut.